vandrada/buddy/README.md

 Or, you can follow the directions below to go step-by-step.

 To install the dependencies into whichever virtualenv you have set up, run the following command in the `api` directory.
-Note: if using `pyenv`, I had to run `pyenv rehash` after installing the dependencies.

 ```
 $ pip install -r requirements.txt